 CitySquare, founded in 1988, consists of 17 social service programs that provide more than 50,000 human touches in Dallas, Waco, and Denver, Colorado.
 Its Transition Resource Action Center (TRAC) program currently serves youth age 16-24 years old who are transitioning from substitute care to self-sufficiency.
 CitySquare will manage operations for the 24/7 drop-in center.

 Social Venture Partners Dallas (SVP Dallas) is a community of engaged philanthropists committed to strengthening the city through collective application of resources and expertise.
 For more than 20 years, SVP Dallas has been using a cross-sector approach to support social impact organizations through capacity building projects and equipping its partners to tackle the greatest social challenges.
 SVP Dallas works in partnership with After8toEducate to manage the collaboration of community partners and to oversee the ongoing evaluation of After8toEducate service providers to ensure program effectiveness.

-The After8toEducate Steering Committee is made up of 40 cross-sector community leaders who will be providing input on the implementation of program services, building renovation and other core project components.
-The inaugural meeting took place in April 2018; the Committee will continue to meet over the next 4-6 months.
+The After8toEducate Steering Committee is made up of 40 cross-sector community leaders who provided input on the implementation of program services, building renovation and other core project components.
+The inaugural meeting took place in April 2018; the Committee met for 6 months and will be advising After8toEducate as needed.
 Please click the button below to see a full list of the Steering Committee: